TrademarkTrademark

 There's no big-bang moment: workspaces still on HCP Terraform keep working while migrated ones run on the new backend.

 Timelines from real migrations: small teams finish in a day or two; teams with 500+ workspaces have completed migrations to Scalr in under a week.
 Ably and TV4 have both written up their experiences.
+For a full breakdown of the phases, the automated tooling each platform offers, and the genuinely manual steps, see what it takes to migrate off Terraform Cloud.

 What does replacing Terraform Cloud cost?